+Research plays a crucial role in the prevention, diagnosis, and the fight against cancer.
 Spread the word!
-Research plays a crucial role in the fight against cancer!

 NCI: Why I Do Cancer Research

-In this video from the National Cancer Institute (NCI) Dr. Ted Timble, Director of NCI’s Center for Global Health, shares why he has committed his career to cancer research.
-It is estimated that around the world, there will be 14 million people will be diagnosed with cancer this year.
-More than 8 million people will die.
-Cancer research helps to reduce these numbers by improving treatment, symptom management, and survivorship.
+Dr. Ted Timble, Director of the National Cancer Institute’s (NCI) Center for Global Health shares why he is committed to his career in cancer research.
+An estimated 14 million people will be diagnosed with cancer this year and more than 8 million will die.
+Cancer research can reduce these numbers by improving treatment,symptoms,and survivorship.